 Network television roles, short films and commercials.
 Agent: Advantage Talent (Nashville, TN)

-Clemson University awarded him an Air Force ROTC scholarship and he decided to major in ceramic engineering.
+Wayne had no mentors or examples to look to regarding technical careers, but he was encouraged by his high school guidance counselor to pursue engineering because minorities were being highly sought.
+With his siblings also attending college, Wayne decided to pursue an Air Force ROTC scholarship to help pay for his college education.
+Clemson University awarded him a 3 and ½ year scholarship and he decided to major in ceramic engineering – a fairly new curriculum.
 During college, Wayne was named the first President of the Clemson University chapter of the National Society of Black Engineers.
-He also served as Group Commander in ROTC, Vice President of the American Ceramic Society and was member of the Clemson varsity track team.
-He was selected to the Keramos Honor Fraternity, Who’s Who Among American Colleges & Universities and Outstanding Young Men of America.
-He received his ceramic engineering degree in 1983 and was immediately commissioned as a 2nd lieutenant in the United States Air Force.
+He also served as Group Commander in ROTC, Vice President of the American Ceramic Society and was a member of the Clemson varsity track team.
+He was selected to the Keramos Honor Fraternity, Who’s Who Among American Colleges & Universities and Outstanding Young Men of America in 1983.
+He also received his ceramic engineering degree in 1983 and was immediately commissioned as a 2nd lieutenant in the United States Air Force (USAF).